Carolyn1204/LogEntryAnalysisSystem/README.md

 • Frequency Analysis of Log Entries: Analyze and display the frequency of occurrences for different types of log entries (e.g., based on log level or specific error messages).

+# Contributing
+This project is for demonstration purposes, but contributions are welcome.
+If you have suggestions or improvements, feel free to fork the repository, make your changes, and create a pull request.

+# License
+This project is not currently licensed.
+It is for educational purposes and demonstration only.
+Use it as a reference and exercise in object-oriented programming.

+# Contact
+If you have any questions or feedback, you can reach out to me: